 - Learn to take your own blood pressure (BP).
 Your healthcare provider can teach you how to correctly measure your BP.
 Keep a record of your results.
 Bring the record to your follow-up appointments.
 Ask your healthcare provider when you should seek emergency medical attention.
-Your provider will tell you which blood pressure reading is dangerous.
+Your provider will tell you what blood pressure reading is dangerous.

 - Practice good personal hygiene.
+Wash your hands often.
 This is especially important if you have a catheter in place when you leave the hospital.
 Doing so helps keep you safe from infection.

 - Take your medicines exactly as directed.

-- You may require frequent blood and urine tests to monitor your kidney function.
+- You may need frequent blood and urine tests.
+These are done to monitor your kidney function.

 Call your healthcare provider right away if you have any of these:

-- Signs of infection around your catheter (redness, swelling, warmth, or drainage)
+- Signs of infection around your catheter, such as redness, swelling, warmth, or fluid leaking

 - Muscle aches